awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

              pod install --repo-update

       #.
 The command :code:`pod install` creates a new workspace file.
-Close your Xcode project and reopen it using :file:`./YOUR-PROJECT-NAME .xcworkspace`.
+Close your Xcode project and reopen it using :file:`./YOUR-PROJECT-NAME.xcworkspace`.

          .. list-table::
              :widths: 1 6

              * - Use **ONLY** your .xcworkspace

-               - Remember to always use :file:`./YOUR-PROJECT-NAME .xcworkspace` to open your Xcode project from now on.
+               - Remember to always use :file:`./YOUR-PROJECT-NAME.xcworkspace` to open your Xcode project from now on.

       #.
+Rebuild your app after reopening it in the workspace to resolve APIs from new libraries called in your code.
+This is a good practice any time you add import statements.

-Replace the :code: `return true` statement in :code`didFinishLaunching` with the following code in your AppDelegate to establish a run-time connection with AWS Mobile.
+      #.
+Replace the :code:`return true` statement in :code`didFinishLaunching` with the following code in your AppDelegate to establish a run-time connection with AWS Mobile.

          .. code-block:: swift